ENTERPRISE EDITION This is an EJBCA Enterprise Edition (EE) feature.

 The CA will automatically throttle up and down the number of long hanging connections to each RA based on utilization.
 If you want rapid responses to bursts of requests after a long period of idle time, you should increase the minimum.
 If you want to limit the load the an RA can inflict on a CA when the RA is fully utilized, you should lower the maximum.

 Authorizing which types of requests from the RA to serve

 Once the CA is able to connect to the RA, there is an option in the outgoing Peer Connector list to Authorize requests.
 The RA authenticates to the CA with its server side TLS certificate and using Authorize requests will allow you to create a new role (suitable action for first RA) or assign this certificate to an existing administrator role (suitable action for the rest of the RAs).

 Once the server side TLS certificate belongs to a role, you are shown a simplified view of access rules relevant to RA requests processing.
 Since requests from the RA over the long hanging Peer Connections are authorized with a common subset of access rules from an adminstrator authenticated to the RA and the RA itself, this will limit the maximum access any administrator can have when performing requests over the RA.
 Think of it as context aware authorization.

 Authorizing the CA to fetch requests from the RA

-Similar to [authorization of in Authorization of incoming connections, you need to grant the CA rights on the RA to fetch pending requests.
-Modify the matching role and ensure that Accept long hanging connections (External RA) is checked.
+Similar to authorization in Authorization of incoming connections, you need to grant the CA rights on the RA to fetch pending requests.
+Modify the matching role and ensure that Accept long hanging connections (External RA) is selected.